Skip to content

 Pause before sharing Social Security numbers, Medicare numbers, bank details, card numbers, passwords, one-time codes, ID images, tax forms, account screenshots, recovery links, or direct deposit forms.

 For accounts, start with email, banking, phone carrier, Apple, Google, Microsoft, Social Security, Medicare, and payment accounts.
-Use unique passwords, stronger sign-in protection where available, software updates, and recovery settings that still respect the older adult's consent and independence.
+Use unique passwords, stronger sign-in protection where available, software updates, and recovery settings that respect the older adult's consent and independence.

 Family safety habits that reduce scam risk